tomwilkie/awesomation/README.md

 Then, add other devices, rooms etc.  Also, you might want to run the proxy in a screen session, just in case the ssh connection drops.
 Have fun!

+### Run your own server instance

+This step is totally optional - you are more than welcome to use my hosted code as http://homeawesomation.appspot.com.
+If you wish to develop the server-side code, you'll need to host your own server instance.
+To do this:

+* Sign up for an App Engine account, Pusher account, Netatmo developer account, Nest deveoper account and AWS account.
+* Make a copy of src/common/creds.example as src/common/creds.py and put you AWS, Pusher, Netatmo and Nest credentials in there.
+* Edit src/app.yaml and common/public_creds.py for the name of your app engine app and Pusher id.

 ### Architecture